Market Overview of Food and Beverages Industry in Indonesia

 - Authorization Letter

-88% of Indonesian population is Moslem.
-Therefore, if you really want to enter the market it can be for you advantage obtain a Halal certification.
+88% of the Indonesian population is Moslem.
+Therefore, if you really want to enter the market it can be an advantage for you to obtain a Halal certification.
 Unfortunately, Halal certifications from foreign countries are not accepted in Indonesia, so every product has to obtain a new Indonesian license.
 The application is done online.

 Once your product is registered, you can start importing to Indonesia.
 Not sure how to import the most efficiently, feel free to contact us to learn more about different ways how to import goods to Indonesia!

-You can contact Cekindo for free of charge information, and we will help you to preparing the documents.
+You can contact Cekindo for free of charge information, and we will help you to prepare the documents.
 We will also assist you through all the process of product registration.